 Lunch was goat curry Yes!
 Proper red meat is rare out here and a fantastic luxury when it shows up on your plate.
 With all the goats around, you also start to wonder what may have happened to the black and white spotty that used to routinely sip at your shower run-off, yet seems to have suddenly and mysteriously disappeared overnight.

 Having passed our swim test earlier that day, a 400 meter doggy paddle, with the current, in about a meter of water, we could all properly go for a swim.
-A brief stint of snorkelling followed, however, with not much to see and six weeks of diving almost everyday ahead of us we chose to just laze about in the swimming pool of clear water instead, not a bad compromise at all.

 As day quickly grew into night, it’s interesting how quickly the sun sets here, we made our way down to the local village for our meet and greet session with the Nahudas.
 The Nahudas are essentially the village elders, and as such their views and opinions are held in high esteem and their influence widely felt.
 Furthermore, they are vital to the maintenance and sustainability of Blue Ventures’ working relationship with the local Vezo population.
 We met the Nahudas at one of the local Epi Bars, where we all introduced ourselves (a slightly lengthy process as everything had to be translated into Malagasy), and in return received a heartfelt and warm welcome before the party started.
 It’s also interesting to note that most of the Nahudas, as the village elders, are aged somewhere in their thirties, an ominous reminder of the poverty and lack of infrastructure rife throughout